 Again, skis within a few points of each other are virtually the same, so be careful if you tend to obsess.
-I was tempted to group the skis into three or four weight classes based on the scores, and show that instead, but opted to show more detail at the risk of nit picking and getting yelled at by the ski makers.

 We used unrolled “deployed” lengths (rounded for display, measured to several millimeter accuracy for the spreadsheet), but the lengths shown on the chart bars are the manufacturer’s stated model ‘length.’
 Sometimes the two measurements are the same, sometimes they’re slightly different.
 All chart data is subject to revision (as are our formulas) as we verify retail ski weights, correct typos, and so forth.
 So if you’re tempted to try and reverse engineer what we’re doing with this, I’d suggest that would be a waste of time.
-Have fun calculating using your own data, but don’t try to back your results out of our numbers.

 In terms of shopping for the best weight/price/performance ratio, we’re thinking the sweet spot on the chart is the score 73 to 83 range.
 The lighter skis are tempting but expensive, and the heavier ones may be unsuitable for folks doing much hiking, though perhaps more to the liking of aggressive skiers or those needing a plank that works well as a lift-served resort board with crossover to the BC.